- Agriculture, Forestry & Soils

-Downey, R. K. Agricultural Research Station, Saskatoon, Saskatchewan, Canada.
+Downey, Richard K. Agricultural Research Station, Saskatoon, Saskatchewan, Canada.

-Brassica napus, a plant of the cabbage family in the order Capparales.
-The name rape is derived from the Latin rapum, meaning “turnip.”
-Rape (Brassica napus) [see illustration] and turnip rape (B. rapa or B. campestris), which are closely related, are members of the Brassicaceae (Cruciferae) plant family.
+Brassica napus, a plant of the cabbage family.
+Rape (Brassica napus) [see illustration] and turnip rape (B. rapa or B. campestris), which are closely related, are members of the Brassicaceae (Cruciferae) plant family [order Brassicales or Capparales].
+The name rape is derived from the Latin rapum, meaning "turnip."
 The rape plant does not form a compact head, and the leaves are deeply lobed and curled.
 The aerial portions of rape plants have been bred to produce oilseeds, fodder, and vegetable crops.
 Rapeseed is small [2–5 g (0.07–0.18 oz) per 1000 seeds], round, and usually black, although varieties with yellow seed coats are also grown.
 The seeds, borne in long slender pods or siliques, contain more than 40% oil.
 The plant germinates rapidly and forms a rosette of bluish-green leaves, from which bolts an indeterminate racemose inflorescence.
 Both annual and biennial forms of the crop are grown; the biennial form will not flower without extended exposure to freezing temperatures.
 See also: Capparales; Inflorescence; Seed; Turnip

 The content above is only an excerpt.